apache/spark/CONTRIBUTING.rst

        the "full tests needed" label is set for your PR.
 Additional check is set that prevents from accidental merging of the request until full matrix of tests succeeds for the PR.

-     * when your change has "upgrade to latest dependencies" label set, constraints will be automatically upgraded to latest constraints matching your setup.py.
+     * when your change has "upgrade to newer dependencies" label set, constraints will be automatically upgraded to latest constraints matching your setup.py.
 This is useful in case you want to force upgrade to a latest version of dependencies.
 You can ask committers to set the label for you when you need it in your PR.